marioke/WordPress-Plugin-Template/README.md

-# WordPress-Plugin-Template
+# WordPress Plugin Template

-Very very simple template for creating a new WordPress plugin project
+This template serves a simple WordPress plugin structure with `internationalization` and `spl autoloading` support.